 Our reservation here was early here Friday night and although from first glimpse you might think it’s not kid friendly, it was great!
 We were able to bring in the stroller in because our daughter was sleeping, there was a kids menu and our server was very accommodating with our toddler.

 My husband and I are big fans of Chef Mindy Trafman, so when she moved to Coast 236, we really wanted to try it.
-Honestly, everything we had was so good and I would highly recommend the seafood!
-Here is what we had:
+Honestly, everything we had was so good and I would highly recommend the seafood dishes.

 There is a back patio that is great with kids and there is also a table by the front window that is a great space for the family!